mattball30/mattball30.github.io/_posts/2024-10-12-introducing-reaction-condition-prediction.md

 # Conclusion

-Reaction condition prediction is a complex, multifaceted optimization problem.
+Reaction condition prediction is a complex, multifaceted optimisation problem.
 The interdependence of various factors means that changing one condition can significantly alter the impact of others.
-As we continue to develop more sophisticated computational tools, we're moving closer to being able to reliably predict optimal conditions for a wide range of chemical reactions, potentially revolutionizing the field of synthetic chemistry.
+As we continue to develop more sophisticated computational tools, we're moving closer to being able to reliably predict optimal conditions for a wide range of chemical reactions, potentially revolutionising the field of synthetic chemistry.